 Some companies will dive straight into a NetSuite implementation for its advanced features that can handle the increase in financial complexity.
 But it’s not impossible to build a team to manage things like depreciation, amortization, prepaids, and order-to-cash processes in Xero or QuickBooks.
 You’ll feel more pressure to implement NetSuite when you reach the next level of complexity.

 The typical point of no return where we see our customers give in and take on a NetSuite implementation is when they open more than one subsidiary.
 Managing multiple subsidiaries leaves you no choice but to create and maintain multiple instances of QuickBooks or Xero—and that’s just not a viable option for growing finance functions.

-A simple example of the subsidiary challenge is if your business expands from the U.S. and opens a new office in the U.K. That expansion leaves you with two subsidiaries operating with two different currencies.
+A simple example of the subsidiary challenge is if a medium-sized enterprise or high-growth company expands from the U.S. and opens a new office in the U.K. That expansion leaves you with two subsidiaries operating with two different currencies.

-If you’re still on QuickBooks or Xero, you’d need to create separate environments to manage those subsidiaries.
-So, you end up with one full-fledged accounting system for your U.S. operations and another one for the U.K. (not to mention multiple HR and payroll systems...but that’s another conversation).
+If you’re still on QuickBooks or Xero, you’d need to create separate environments for financial management of those subsidiaries.
+So, you end up with one full-fledged accounting system for your U.S. operations and another one for the U.K. (not to mention multiple human resources and payroll systems…but that’s another conversation).
 And every month, you’d have to manually translate both instances into one currency and consolidate those instances into a unified view for financial analysis.